ruipereirapf/cs50p/README.md

-# CS50 - Introduction to Computer Science (Python)
+# CS50 - Introduction to Programming with Python

 ## Course Description

-This repository contains all the code written during the exercises and projects of the [CS50 - Introduction to Computer Science (Python)](https://cs50.harvard.edu/python/2022/) course.
-This course is part of Harvard's renowned CS50 curriculum and provides a comprehensive introduction to computer science using Python.
-It covers fundamental concepts such as algorithms, data structures, abstraction, encapsulation, and more.
+This repository contains all the code written during the exercises and projects of the [CS50 - Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/) course.
+This course, offered by Harvard University, serves as an introduction to computer programming using Python.
+It covers fundamental programming concepts such as variables, data types, conditionals, loops, functions, and more.

 ## Repository Contents